HackoDev/maya-platform-frontend/docs/THEME_TOGGLE.md

 ## Overview

-The theme toggle feature allows users to manually switch between light, dark, and system themes in the Maya Platform frontend application.
+The theme toggle feature allows users to manually switch between light, dark, and system themes in the MayaWork frontend application.
 The implementation provides a comprehensive theming system with persistent storage and smooth transitions.

 ## Features